wolfsblu/gc-finance/README.md

 # Limitations

-1. Without a valid ISIN configured for your security the script will not be able to fetch prices
+1. Without a valid ISIN configured for your asset the script will not be able to fetch prices
 1. The only backend that is currently supported is `xml.gz` files